mmukku/ussc-mm/_guidelines/Chapter1.md

 As noted earlier, a defendant may be accountable for particular conduct under more than one subsection.
 In this example, Defendant C also is accountable for the money taken on the basis of subsection (a)(1)(B) because the taking of money was within the scope and in furtherance of the jointly undertaken criminal activity (the robbery), and was reasonably foreseeable (as noted, the taking of money was the specific objective of the jointly undertaken criminal activity).

-(C) **Requirements that the conduct of others be within the scope of the jointlyundertaken criminal activity, in furtherance of that criminal activity, and reasonably foreseeable.**—
+(C) **Requirements that the conduct of others be within the scope of the jointly undertaken criminal activity, in furtherance of that criminal activity, and reasonably foreseeable.**—

 (i) Defendant D pays Defendant E a small amount to forge an endorsement on an $800 stolen government check.
 Unknown to Defendant E, Defendant D then uses that check as a down payment in a scheme to fraudulently obtain $15,000 worth of merchandise.
 Defendant E is convicted of forging the $800 check and is accountable for the forgery of this check under subsection(a)(1)(A).
 Defendant E is not accountable for the $15,000 because the fraudulent scheme to obtain $15,000 was not within the scope of the jointly undertaken criminal activity (*i.e.*, the forgery of the $800 check).